 Putting a new spin on an old concept Kashy stands to change the current mechanic industry for better.
-Our streamlined process improves the experience for our customers and our hand selected mobile mechanics come to you, and our upfront pricing means you know the final cost before we start.
+Our streamlined process improves the experience for our customers as our hand-selected mobile mechanics come to you, and our upfront pricing means you know the final cost before we start.

-Kashy takes enquiries online and we aim to send you a full breakdown of your quote before 24 hours and usually within 2.
+Kashy takes enquiries online and we aim to send you a full breakdown of your quote within 24 hours and usually within 2 hours on business days.
 In the meantime, request your next service through our website and we'll happily help you towards finding an honest mechanic!

 Kashy was founded in July 2018 by Lachlan Palmer, as a fresh take on an old concept where apprentices and mechanics would take on extra work for family and friends as a way to make ends meet.
 So called 'cash jobs', or 'cashies'.

 After dropping out of school, Lachlan followed his love for cars into a job as an apprentice mechanic earning a mere $300 per week.
 With very few of his family and friends owning a car he didn’t have the same access to extra jobs as his fellow mechanics.
 This was when the first idea of Kashy came to fruition.

 After working in the industry for 4.5 years and becoming a fully qualified mechanic Lachlan became frustrated by the way the current system works.
 Seeing major and minor companies in the auto industry to be a rip off for both the customers and mechanics alike – with vehicle owners paying exorbitant prices for services, while the mechanics were paid as little as a tenth of what the dealers were charging per hour.

 Since then he has put his effort into building Kashy, a business that shines a light on the current issues in the auto industry and solves them by creating an ethical and fair trade for all.